Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Vitamins

-Absinthe contains very low levels of vitamin B1, vitamin B2, vitamin B3, and vitamin B6.
+Absinthe contains trace amounts of vitamin B1, vitamin B2, vitamin B3, and vitamin B6.
 It completely lacks the rest of the vitamins.

 Minerals

-An absinthe drink contains some levels of magnesium, copper, zinc, iron, phosphorus, potassium, and sodium.
+An absinthe drink contains some levels of manganese, copper, zinc, iron, phosphorus, potassium, and sodium.

 Absinthe is absent in selenium, magnesium, and calcium.